 - Finely chopped coriander leaves to garnish

 - Red chilli powder, dry red chillies, green chilly and black pepper all add to the spice of the dish, adjust quantity of red chilli powder accordingly.
-First add 3/4th tsp then add more later after the ground masala is added depending on how spicy you want it to be.
-I add a little more than mentioned since I love it spicy.
+First add 1 1/2 tsp then add more later after the ground masala is added depending on how spicy you want it to be.
+The proportion mentioned above is spicy and to be frank this gravy tastes best if spicy.

 Peeling fresh tender cashews :